splatlab/mantis/README.md

 API
 --------
 * `mantis build`: builds a mantis index from a collection of (squeakr) CQF files.
+* `mantis mst`: builds a new encoding based on Minimum Spanning Trees for the color information.
 * `mantis query`: query k-mers in the mantis index.

 Build